Approaching Online Security from End-User Perspective

 There are several players in the parking management industry in the technological aspect.
 We have the company, the employees (end users), and the customers (end users).
 The focus of cybersecurity education for most companies is the network administrators, developers, and IT staff.
 However, the largest group is the end-users.
-Training the end-users on best security practices will save the company from a large percentage of the data breach.
+Training the end-users on best security practices will save the company from a large percentage of data breaches.

 There is a varying level of knowledge and ability on technological issues among the end-users, which has made it even more important than ever to find a way to educate them.

 Here are some of the ways to approach end-user education on online security:

 Teach them that it can happen to anyone

 The first step to educating end-users is to let them know that every piece of information is vital and should be protected.
 Most end-users believe that they will not be a victim of hackers until it happens.
 End-users must know that a hacker can use even the most seemingly irrelevant information to harm them.

 Password management is an essential concept that every end-user must understand.
 In most cases, the end-users prefer to use short passwords that could be their date of birth or something easy that is easy to remember.
 However, hackers are getting smarter by the day, so long and complex passwords are essential.

 Passwords give full access, which means they have to protect it at all costs.
 An end-user should be encouraged to choose an alphanumeric password and include special characters if they wish to.
 It is most difficult for hackers to get these combinations.
 In cases where one user is running multiple accounts, they are advised to avoid similar passwords.